JulianBru/PersonalBlacklist/SECURITY.md

 ## Reporting a Vulnerability

 Please send an Email to:
+wowaddons (at) j-labs dot tech with Subject "VUL: PersonalBlacklist".

+## Reporting a UI Issue

+Please send an Email to:
+wowaddons (at) j-labs dot tech with Subject "UIX: PersonalBlacklist".

+## Reporting a Feature Request

+Please send an Email to:
+wowaddons (at) j-labs dot tech with Subject "FTR: PersonalBlacklist".

+## Reporting a LUA Error

+Please send an Email to:
-wowaddons (at) j-labs dot tech with Subject "PersonalBlacklist".
+wowaddons (at) j-labs dot tech with Subject "LUA: PersonalBlacklist".